kaboc/async-phase/README.md

 }
 ```

-Note that in this usage, the `data` of `AsyncWaiting` / `AsyncError` is not automatically
-set unlike in `AsyncPhaseNotifier` where the existing data is set by `runAsync()`.

-As for `AsyncError`, however, it is possible to make sure certain data is set on failure
+As for `AsyncError`, it is possible to make sure certain data is set on failure
 using the `fallbackData` property of `AsyncPhase.from()`.

 ```dart